-5. Economic dependence
+7. Economic dependence

-Skills Canada - British Columbia Chapter generates the majority of its revenues from contributions from Skills Competences Canada and from funding from other government agencies.
+Skills Canada - British Columbia Chapter generates the majority of its revenues from contributions from Skills/Compétences Canada and from funding from other government agencies.

-6. Impact of COVID-19
+8. Impact of COVID-19

 In March 2020, the World Health Organization declared the COVID-19 outbreak to be a public health emergency.
 This pandemic has caused an increase in economic uncertainty that has led to volatility in international markets and disrupted business operations around the world.
-At the date of the Independent Auditors' Report, the COVID-19 outbreak is still ongoing but management does not anticipate that it will have significant impact on future revenues.
+At the date of the Independent Auditors' Report, the COVID-19 outbreak is still ongoing but management is not certain how this will impact future revenues.

-7. Contingency fund
+9. Contingency fund